AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

 When the Spin Set is uploaded and published, you would activate the name of the 2D Spin Set recipe that is listed under **Batch Set Presets** in the **Upload Job Options** dialog box.

-**To create a Batch Set Preset for the auto-generation of a 2D Spin Set**
+**To create a Batch Set Preset for the auto-generation of a 2D Spin Set:**

 1. Open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account.